 - Carjacking—the property taken was a motor vehicle

 Of course, the penalties for robbery in Florida depend on the exact type of charge you face and the circumstances surrounding your case.
 Most robbery charges involving a deadly weapon may be charged as first degree felonies, which can carry a potential sentence of life in prison, with often a minimum of ten years in prison offered as an initial plea bargain.
 Because robbery convictions almost always carry a prison sentence, the assistance of an experienced criminal defense attorney is vital for anyone facing charges.

 Contact an experienced criminal defense attorney for help today

-If you have been arrested for or charged with any type of robbery, your first step should be to contact the Cobb Criminal Defense Law Firm to discuss your case.
+If you have been arrested for or charged with any type of robbery or other theft crime, your first step should be to contact the Cobb Criminal Defense Law Firm to discuss your case.
 Call our office at (850) 423-0035 today.

 You Might Be Interested In: